JGCRI/tethys/docs/source/getting_started.rst

 ---------
 **tethys** uses `Dask <https://docs.dask.org/en/stable/>`_ for parallelization and to lazily compute results.
 You can launch the dask distributed client in order to view dashboard and monitor the progress of large workflows.

-.. note:: viewing the dashboard requires a few other dependencies not automatically installed by **tethys**
+.. note:: Viewing the dashboard requires a few other dependencies not automatically installed by **tethys**.
+Please ensure your local Java library has been added to your path.

 .. code-block:: python